 Whatever the length and location of your incision, the plastic surgeon will take care to hide the incision where it is hard to see, such as under the bikini or underwear line.
 They also try to put incisions within the natural body contours, making them as challenging to see as possible.

 Remember that a tummy tuck incision takes about two weeks to close and heal.
 So it’s essential to do your part to minimize scarring.
-Keep your incisions clean, and don’t submerge them in water for at least a month.
+Keep your tummy tuck incisions clean, and don’t submerge them in water for at least a month.

 How To Reduce Tummy Tuck Scars

-- Don’t submerge the incisions in water until they are fully closed.
+- Don’t submerge the your tummy tuck scar in water until the incisions are fully closed.
 Take brief showers instead of baths during the early recovery period.

-- Don’t pull on the sutures or incision while it’s healing.
+- Don’t pull on the sutures or incision of your tummy tuck scar while it’s healing.

-- Don’t expose the incision to direct sunlight for several months.
+- Don’t expose your tummy tuck scar to direct sunlight for several months.

 - If there is noticeable scarring after a year, consider having laser skin resurfacing to reduce the appearance of dark scars.